-This course is a study of the relation between dissensual political and social movements - queer, communist, feminist, anarchist, African American nationalist, and beat - and poetry written in and about New York City during the mid-20th century.
+This course is a study of the relation between oppositional political and social movements--queer, communist, feminist, anarchist, African American nationalist, and Beat--and poetry written in and about New York City during the mid-20th century.

 ||Gen Ed Area Dept: